Why Every Government Needs a Data Dictionary

 - 5 min read

-What is a government data dictionary?
+What is a Government Data Dictionary?

-A government data dictionary is a centralized and agreed set of definitions for data used across departments and agencies.
-It documents what each data element means, how it is formatted, who owns it, and how it should be interpreted.
+A government data dictionary is a centralized and agreed-upon set of definitions for data used across various departments and agencies.
+It documents the meaning of each data element, its formatting, ownership, and interpretation.

 A well-designed data dictionary helps governments: